Townsville State Government Offices (Flinders Street): Heritage listing

 State Government Offices was listed on the Queensland Heritage Register on 13 January 1995 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-The State Government Offices (the ormer Public Curator's Office) in Townsville is one of the earliest examples of state government offices built outside Brisbane which reflects the prominence of Townsville as a major regional centre in Queensland in the 1920s.
+The State Government Offices (the former Public Curator's Office) in Townsville is one of the earliest examples of state government offices built outside Brisbane which reflects the prominence of Townsville as a major regional centre in Queensland in the 1920s.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Townsville State Government Offices, erected in 1928, is significant as a good example of a building designed by the Department of Public Works in the 1920s influenced by classical revival styles.

 The place is important because of its aesthetic significance.

 The building forms a prominent landmark on the corner of Flinders and Stanley Streets and contributes to the streetscape value of Flinders Street which is characterised by buildings of similar scale and form.